 Windows 10 includes a bunch of personalization settings that let you change your desktop background, windows colors, lock screen background, and more.
 Here is what you need to know to get your computer looking exactly how you want it.

 We’re going to be talking about the Personalization settings Windows makes available at Settings > Personalization, so you might as well go ahead and fire that up now.
-There are certainly other ways you can customize your computer’s look, though, such as configuring folder options to display files the way you want or setting up Action Center how it makes sense to you.
+There are other ways you can customize your computer’s look, though, such as configuring folder options , or customizing the Start menu, Taskbar, Action Center, and icons however it makes sense to you.

 Change Your Windows Background

 The first set of options—those you find in the “Background” category on the Personalization settings page—let you control your desktop background and they should look pretty familiar to you if you’ve been using Windows for a while.

 To use a picture as your background, choose “Picture” from the “Background” drop-down menu.
 Just like in previous versions, Windows 10 comes with a few pictures to choose from, or you can click “Browse” and locate your own picture.

 Once you choose a picture, you can decide how your picture will fit on your desktop—whether it fills, fits, stretches, tiles, and so on.
-If you’re using multiple monitors, you can also choose a “Span” option that uses a single picture across all your monitors.
+If you’re using multiple monitors, you can also choose a “Span” option that displays a single picture across all your monitors.